dafny-lang/dafny/docs/DafnyRef/Refinement.md

 ## 22.3.
 Sub-module declarations

 A nested module within a refining module that does not have a name corresponding to the name of a nested module in the refinement parent is copied as is into the refinement result.
+Similarly, a nested module in the refinement parent that does not correspond by name to any nested module in the refining module is copied as is into the refinement result.

 If a refining module `M` that is refining a refinement parent `P` and `M` contains a nested module `M.A` with the same name as a nested module in `P`, then `M.A` is a refining module with `P.A` being the refinement parent.
 The refinement result of this combination is a